Beta-Cygni-A/SimpleConsoleLibrary/README.md

-gridsystem folder, comntains the code for the char grid to be printed long with some code at the end to tell the console to wait for input before closing.
+## (Re-Write In Progress)

+gridsystem folder, contains the chars, std::map, and grid layout code.
+(Currently in works though there is usable archived code there)

-levelToGrid. comntains the test code for grabbing art from files and printing them to a grid.
-There is some level art along with some old code in level.cpp which has become outdated due to new code in x_y_find_char folder.
+load_level. contains the test code for grabbing art from files and printing them to a grid.
+There is some level art there.

-protoSceneManager is currently empty.
-It is for developing the scenemanager talked about below.
+SceneManager is currently empty.
+It is for the scenemanager talked about below.

-x_y_find_char folder, comntains the test code for developing the position grid to char grid system.
+x_y_find_char folder, contains the test code for developing the position grid to char grid system.
 Takes a input of x,y and returns the name of the cooresponfding char as a string. stringTest.cpp is a test file, it is to test the concept on a smaller scale than the other files in the folder.
 It keeps all it's code in that one file, uses no headers, no other cpp files.

+Console_Wait folder, this has code that that clears buffer and waits for user input.

-Contra Shell Hard Game.txt is for the Contra Game to be made with this engine.
-Once it ;s concept is done more, it will have it's own folder.
+Contra Game folder, is for the Contra Game to be made with this engine.

-the other cpp, .h files, are either empty or contain old uneeded code except for main which though outdated will be used later on.

 ### Task list
 - need to find a way to read the art files and get them char by char